Call Today to Get Started With Your Visa!

 As you can see, the annual cap for individual countries is not adjusted for population size, causing a greater number of people in more populated countries to compete for the same 25,620 visas while less-populated countries have the same cap but generally fewer applicants.

 It is important to note that applicants are not “competing” against each other for a visa.
 Visas are issued based on the date the applicant submits their documentation, otherwise known as their “priority date,” and the amount of other applicants who have an earlier priority date.
 The timing or speed at which visas are issued to individuals is not based on whether they are “more qualified” than other applicants.
-That said, an individual with a later priority date from a country with lower-demand for visas may receive a visa sooner than someone with an earlier priority date who is from a country with high demand for visas because of the per-country cap.
+That said, an individual with a later priority date from a country with a lower demand for visas may receive a visa sooner than someone with an earlier EB1A priority date who is from a country with a high demand for visas because of the per-country cap.

 Share This Story, Choose Your Platform!